Sell to Walmart

 There is so many things I wish I had known about before even approaching retailers.
 Do you know what a SOTC store data is or waterfall charts, Supplier score cards, exit plans, or how about Plan-O-Grams?
 Did you know Walmart buyers move around departments all the time to avoid pay off's?

 Hope you will stick around for Walmart videos and read my blog for daily updates on Walmart EDI, Wal-Mart buyers, seasonal re-sets, line reviews, retail link,Wal-Mart shipping update 2016 requirements and updates, Wal-Mart local vendor programs, Walmart Supplier score cards and lots of creative ways to get your product on them cool shelves at Wal-Mart.

 If I could give you one bit of advise on how to be successful it would be to watch this video here.
 May God bless each one of you along your paths!

-The first step to being a WALMART vender is to go online at WALMART Stores and submit detailed financial info about your company.
-You can also call corporate headquarters in Bentonville, Arkansas, at (501) 273-4000.
+The first step to becoming a Walmart supplier is to go online at Walmart.com and submit detailed financial info about your company.
+You can also call corporate headquarters in Bentonville, Arkansas..
 Operators will refer you to the appropriate department for the information you need.
 You also must be listed with and order and pay for two DUN & BRADSTREET reports.
-WALMART wants to know you can handle your biz.
+Walmart wants to know you can handle your biz.
 In addition to following these steps, you must apply for Universal Product Code (UPC) Identification number (s) meet applicable liability and workers compensation insurance requirements, pass quality assurance testing, and meet Labeling and Packaging requirements.
-If you survive that round, you might just find yourself in that big ole parking lot filled with rental cars from fellow venders... your competition.
+If you survive that round, you might just find yourself in that big ole parking lot filled with rental cars from fellow vendors... your competition.
 Don't worry, there will be many scared faces to match yours.

 FIRST THINGS FIRST